SilkRose/Pony/stories/fleetfall/fleetfall.md

 Before she can think of anything else, she was hit with a blast of cold and moisture as she crashed through a cloud.

+*I need to speed this up…*

+*What does it mean if I'm wrong and she doesn't like me?*

+*Well, that would suck.*

+*It would solve the whole problem, though.*

+*Not exactly the outcome I'm looking for, but I need to be prepared for it anyway.*

+*Time to go ask her out.
+For better or worse, I need to make my feelings known.*

+She used her wings and started to slow down as she took the blinders off her goggles.
+Seeing the ground was quickly approaching, she turned sharply to try to stay airborne.

+Barely missing the ground, she sighted in relief.

+*That was the closest call this month, I need to be more careful doing this.*